❄️

 AI agents that find hvac leads around the clock

-Configure an AI agent targeting hvacbusinesses in your preferred states or regions.
-The agent searches continuously, finds businesses that haven't been pitched by competing brokers, verifies every phone number and email, and delivers them directly to your pipeline — automatically, every day.
+Configure an AI agent targeting hvac businesses in your preferred states or regions.
+The agent searches continuously, checks each phone number and email, and delivers prospects directly to your pipeline as it finds them.

 Licensed and fully verifiableHVAC contractors hold state licenses.
 License databases give JYNI precise, current contact data with owner name, license status, and years in business.